 In the same way that NDE researchers have avoided talking about a personal God, most NDE researchers have also danced around the idea that bad behavior can and does produce negative (hellish) experiences.

 Jeffrey Long, who manages the largest near-death experience database in the world, finally took the bull by the horns and published God and the Afterlife: The Groundbreaking New Evidence for God.
-In that book, which was published last year, Long boldly declared:
+In that book, which was published in 2016, Long boldly declared:

 “This book is presenting evidence for the reality of God and the afterlife from research that is new and pioneering.
 There are virtually no prior scholarly studies that explored what will be presented in this book.”